isomerpages/nparks-gardencityfund/_our-programmes/Conserving our Corals/Plant A Coral Initiative.md

 NRIC/FIN number (individual) or local UEN/Business Registration Number (organisation).</p>
 <h2>Donor Benefits</h2>
-<p>With a minimum donation of $200, donors will be able to sponsor a coral
+<p>With a minimum donation of $200, donors will be able to receive the following
-nubbin and receive the following benefits:</p>
+benefits:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>A personalised e-certificate of recognition.</p>